alexirpan/alexirpan.github.io/_posts/2016-03-17-alphago-lsd.markdown

 I posted my thoughts after each game to Facebook.
 People seemed to like them, so I'm collecting them here for posterity.*

-*These are mostly unedited, because editing will bring in my unconscious bias from knowing how the match ended up.*
+*These are almost entirely unedited.
+Editing will add in my unconscious bias from knowing the match outcome, and I want to preserve how I felt while the match was in progress.*

 Game 1